mhassantrq/text-analysis-and-identification/README.md

-Lets explore ways to analyze and identify text.
-And find out if a piece of text was written by someone or generated.
+lets explore ways to analyze and identify text. and find out if a piece of text was written by someone or generated.

-Classifying the text into written and generated categories.
+classifying the text into written and generated categories. using Flask to display text box, get input and show result

 -   Preprocessing
     -   split the data into training and testing